erhant/crypto-notes/content/zklearning/4-snarks-via-ips.md

 C(x, w) \to \mathbb{F}
 $$

 where $x \in \mathbb{F}^n$ is some public statement and $w \in \mathbb{F}^m$ is some secret witness.
-Let us look at the types of “soundness” with this example:
+Let us look at the types of "soundness" with this example:

 - **Soundness**: $V$ accepts $\implies \exists w : C(x, w) = 0$
-- **Knowledge soundness:** $V$ accepts $\implies P$ “knows” $\exists w : C(x, w) = 0$
+- **Knowledge soundness:** $V$ accepts $\implies P$ "knows" $\exists w : C(x, w) = 0$

-As we can see, knowledge soundness is “stronger” than soundness, the prover MUST know the existing witness.
+As we can see, knowledge soundness is "stronger" than soundness, the prover MUST know the existing witness.

 However, soundness itself can be valid in some cases even when knowledge soundness has no meaning.
-This is usually in cases where there is no “natural” witness.
+This is usually in cases where there is no "natural" witness.
 For example, $P$ can claim that the output of a program given by $V$ on the public input $x$ is 42.
-Well, witness is not used in the program, so there is really nothing to “know” here.
+Well, witness is not used in the program, so there is really nothing to "know" here.

 The vice-versa is true too, where knowledge soundness means something but you don't really care about soundness.
 This is usually in cases where the soundness is trivial.
 For example, $P$ knows the secret key to some Bitcoin account.
 Well, there does exist a private key to that account for sure.
-In a “sound” protocol, the verifier could just say “yep, can't argue with that” and accept, without breaking soundness itself.
+In a "sound" protocol, the verifier could just say "yep, can't argue with that" and accept, without breaking soundness itself.

 - SNARK's that don't have knowledge soundness are called SNARGs, they are studied too!